sofiajaramillo/DMS-code/2021-04-14-Squirrels.md

 I didn't take screenshots as I worked, but here's a quick sketch of how my sketched looked like and how it looked like after:

 After implementing my members code, I worked on adding the other features.
-I added a quick fullscreen option,
+I added a quick fullscreen option, I fixed the player lives since they weren't working, I made it so that a new squirrel could appear after 120 frames, and I added two buttons to toggle between two different speeds for the enemies.
+I also tried adding a button to reset the game, in case the random location/sizes of the enemies don't seem favorable.

+Obviously, some of these are a bit iffy, or not working how I want it to work exactly, but I think they do their job well, especially considering my contraints.

+I want to implement another button to make the squirrel player move on it's own, and maybe an "apple" that would add an extra life or increase the squirrel's size.
+But as of writing this, I'm not sure if I'll be able to.